 And other factors did enter into the study.

-Calcium was demonstrated to inhibit the growth of critical cells in the colon and bind intestinal bile acid.
+Calcium was demonstrated to inhibit the growing of critical cells in the colon and bind intestinal bile acid.

 This is a statement that the dairy industry likes to use to justify their claim that it is necessary to drink milk.
 The truth is: "The parts of the world that consume the most calcium, that is Europe and North America, have the highest rates of colorectal cancer” (p.
 175).
 Physical exercise is also effective in providing protection against colon cancer.